Neil MACLEAN-MARTIN – Clinic Founder and Senior Physiotherapist

 For Neil, the daily clinic work is made so interesting by the people he sees.
 There are professional and recreational athletes from every conceivable sport here in Chamonix, winter and summer.
 The experiences gained from having worked with Olympic or International elite level athletes from over twenty different sports are constantly being used.
 He says “Chamonix is a town of extremes, not just in the sense of outrageous sports, more that people who live here and visit the town have different expectations from life.
 Why walk up a hill when you can run up it, why ski down a black piste when you can ride a bike down it in summer.
 Why go off-piste skiing when you can attach a parachute to your back and then ski off a cliff?
 This intense attitude takes its toll on the body, folk pickup strains, sprains and fractures that aren’t in the normal medical texts books.
 We are always kept on our toes here but that’s the fun of it”.

 Neil’s passion for sport started early.
 By the time he was a teenager, he was competing nationally in both gymnastics and athletics.
 He went on from there to be involved in rugby and received a sports scholarship to USA.
 Recently, alpine sports have taken over with ski-mountaineering and ultra-marathons his predominant passions.
-Over the past few years Neil has participated in over ten Ultra Marathons on foot and skis including the Ultra Trail du Mont Blanc (UTMB, TDS, CCC) and Patrouille des Glaciers (PDG).
-None of this compares, however, to keeping up with his two young boys!
+Over the past few years Neil has participated in over ten Ultra Marathons on foot and skis including the Ultra Trail du Mont Blanc (UTMB, TDS, CCC) and the Patrouille des Glaciers, the international military ski mountaineering race organised by the Swiss Army.

 Neil in the Press